 During his talk, Dr. Jérémie Lasue, in a comprehensible manner, reviewed the exploration of Mars and its results.
 With 6 satellites and 2 rovers operational at Mars, the red planet is currently the most explored object of our planetary system after the Earth.
 While it is currently mostly a desiccated frozen world, signs of large amounts of water flowing on Mars over long periods of time in the past have triggered the question of its habitability.
 The NASA Mars Science Laboratory (Curiosity) has found evidence for past liquid water at Gale, and the presence of all the necessary elements for life indicating that Gale Crater must have been originally habitable.
-In his talk, as reviewed the opportunities and challenges for future exploration of the Red Planet by robots and humans.
+In his talk, gence of life in the past and in the present, as well as reviewed the opportunities and challenges for future exploration of the Red Planet by robots and humans.